 We are substantially dependent on the continued services of our key personnel, including our two founders, our chief executive officer, president, chief financial officer, chief technical officer, senior vice presidents, and vice presidents.
-These individuals have acquired specialized knowledge and skills with respect to Yahoo! and its operations or, in the cases of our chief executive officer and executive vice president for North American operations, only recently joined us.
+These individuals have acquired specialized knowledge and skills with respect to Yahoo! and its operations or, in the cases of our chairman and chief executive officer, our executive vice president for North American operations and our new senior vice presidents, only recently joined us.
 If any of these individuals were to leave Yahoo! unexpectedly, we could face substantial difficulty in hiring qualified successors and could experience a loss in productivity while any such successor obtains the necessary training and experience.
-Effective May 1, 2001, Terry S. Semel became chairman and chief executive officer.
-Tim Koogle, our former chairman and chief executive officer, was appointed vice chairman, a transitional role he is expected to retain until August 2001, and is expected to remain a member of our Board of Directors and an advisor to the Company.
-In addition, we have recently experienced announcements of departures by certain management personnel of our international properties and we may experience similar departures from our domestic or international business units in the future.
+We have recently experienced departures by certain of our domestic and international management personnel and we may experience similar departures in the future.
 Many of our management personnel have reached or will soon reach the four-year anniversary of their Yahoo! hiring date and, as a result, will have become or will shortly become fully vested in their initial stock option grants.
 While management personnel are typically granted additional stock options, which will usually vest over a period of four years subsequent to their hire date to provide additional incentive to remain at Yahoo!, the initial option grant is typically the largest and an employee may be more likely to leave our employ upon completion of the vesting period for the initial option grant.

-We expect that we will need to hire additional personnel in all areas.
+We expect that we will need to hire additional personnel in designated growth areas of our business.
 The competition for qualified personnel is intense, particularly in the San Francisco Bay Area, where our corporate headquarters are located.
 At times, we have experienced difficulties in hiring personnel with the right training or experience, particularly in technical areas.
 We do not maintain key person life insurance for any of our personnel.
 If we do not succeed in attracting new personnel, or retaining and motivating existing personnel, our business will be adversely affected.